 The TRIG'D light provides a convenient indication of the condition of the triggering circuits.
-If the TRIGGERING controls are correctly set and an adequate trigger signal is applied, the TRIG'D light is on.
+If the TRIG-GERING controls are correctly set and an adequate trigger signal is applied, the TRIG'D light is on.
 Under certain conditions, the TRIG'D light may be off, indicating that the sweep is not triggered.
-The cause might be a misadjusted LEVEL/SLOPE control, incorrectly set COUPLING or SOURCE switches, low trigger signal amplitude, or a trigger signal repetition rate outside the acceptable frequency range.
+The cause might be a misad-justed LEVEL/SLOPE control, incorrectly set COUPLING or SOURCE switches, low trigger signal amplitude, or a trigger signal repetition rate outside the acceptable frequency range.
 This feature can be used as a general indication of correct triggering.
 It is particularly useful when setting up the trigger circuits when a trigger signal is available without a display on the CRT.
-It also indicates that this unit is correctly triggered when operating as a delaying-sweep unit (A).
+It also indicates that this unit is correctly triggered when operating as a delayed-sweep unit (B).